kushSharma924/black-box/README.md

 Welcome to the black-box!

-The black-box contains a set of competitive programming data structures & algorithm templates that I've written for reference and as practice for contests such as Codeforces and Leetcode.
+The black-box contains a set of competitive programming data structures & algorithm templates that I've written for personal reference and as practice for contests on platforms such as Codeforces and Leetcode.

-Here's a list of the data structures / algorithms I've implemented so far:
+Here's a list of the data structures / algorithms I've implemented so far (descriptions are intentionally vague):

 # 1. KMP (Knuth-Morris-Pratt) Algorithm
 - Let S be a string of size N and s be a string of size M (M <= N).